Collaboration with Industry

 - Hydrogen Energy Storage Technology Lab (ATSUMITEC CO.,Ltd.)

 Sponsored Laboratories are run with corporate funds that are used to invite outstanding researchers to carry out research.
-Five Laboratories are in active operation as of April 2019.
+Two Laboratories are in active operation as of April 2021.

 What is The Baton Zone?